Celebrating over 100 years of tradition

 The 1999 reconstruction included modifications to every hole.
 Tony Lepre and Rob Salad were the architects who redesigned the entire golf course.
 Their mission included utilizing our unique seaside setting and spectacular vistas to create the wonderful aesthetics that exist today.
 The addition of large waste bunkers with native grasses complements the natural marshes on which the course is situated.
 The goal for playability was and remains to provide our members and their guests with a user friendly yet challenging facility in which the beauty and wildlife of the Jersey shore may be enjoyed.
 The redesign included a lengthening of the championship tees and the creation of four sets of tees.
 Toward this end, Tony and Rob, ably assisted by Alan Beck and Jeff LeFevre, accomplished the twin goals of making it more difficult for an accomplished player to break 80 from the championship tees while making it easier for the average player to break 100.

 In December 2017, Linwood Country Club was purchased by a small group which includes the Dougherty family.
-A local family, the Dougherty’s bring their highly successful experience in the restaurant industry, as owners of Dock’s Oyster House, Knife and Fork and Harry’s Oyster Bar in Atlantic City.
+A local family, the Dougherty’s bring their highly successful experience in the restaurant industry, as owners of Dock’s Oyster House and Knife & Fork Inn in Atlantic City.

 The new ownership brought a myriad of renovations, including the addition of a luxurious bridal suite, updated finishes and lighting in the banquet room, the installation of a movable glass “wall” anchored by a double sided fireplace and the creation of a dramatic entry into the club from Shore Road.
 These changes, as well as the revamped food and beverage options and extended dining hours, enticed many new members and expanded the Club’s reputation as a premier venue for events.